-‘Psychobilly’ rock band Reverend Horton Heat vows to keep concert dates despite coronavirus
+‘Psychobilly’ rock band Reverend Horton Heat vows not to cancel concert dates over coronavirus

 The group currently has dozens of shows scheduled throughout the spring in the U.S. and abroad, including a show set for Saturday night in Tampa, Florida, according to the band’s website.

 Around 50 people in the U.S. have died after contracting COVID-19, President Trump said Saturday during a White House press conference.
-Dr. Anthony S. Fauci, the head of the head of the National Institute of Allergy and Infectious Diseases, said at the press conference that 2,226 domestic cases of COVID-19 have been confirmed – nearly 600 more than what was reported the previous day by the U.S. Centers for Disease Control and Prevention.
+Dr. Anthony S. Fauci, the head of the National Institute of Allergy and Infectious Diseases, said at the press conference that 2,226 domestic cases of COVID-19 have been confirmed — nearly 600 more than what was reported the previous day by the U.S. Centers for Disease Control and Prevention.

 Mr. Heath’s posts were first reported by music website Consequence of Sound, and Ms. Buchan’s were first noted by Billboard.